idaholab/moose/modules/combined/doc/content/modules/combined/examples/optimization/2d_mbb.md

 The final block is the `UserObjects` block.
 This block contains the main optimization functionality.
-First is the `RadialAverage` and `SensitivityFilter` objects that filter the sensitivity to prevent checkerboarding.
+First is the `RadialAverage` and `SensitivityFilter` objects that filter the sensitivity to prevent checkerboarding (see [!cite](sigmund2007)).
 The radius of the filter sets the minimum size of a feature in the structure.
 Finally is the `DensityUpdate` object that updates the density field based on the sensitivity and the keeps the volume constraint satisfied.